SilenusTA/StreamRoller/extensions/obs/README.md

 All messages follow the standard server message with with the obs data within the data section.
 These will be broadcast on the outgoing channel
 - "OBSStats" - heatbeat message when stream is live.
 Contains various information like bitrate, cpu usage, FPS etc
-- "StreamStarted" - sent at stream start
+- "trigger_StreamStarted" - sent at stream start
 - "StreamStopped" - send when stream stopped
-- "SceneChanged" - when the current OBS scene is switched
+- "trigger_SceneChanged" - when the current OBS scene is switched
 - "ScenesList" - on startup or in response to a "RequestScenes" message.
 ### Requests
 The following requests can be made to the exension